Chemistry

 Dependency Independent of external influences It is possible to shift the temperature, doping, or applied electric fields

-Representation Energy value specific to the measurement (e.g. in J or eV) The energy range is shown as a horizontal line in the diagrams of energy bands
+Representation Energy value specific to the measurement (e.g. in J or eV) Energy range shown as a horizontal line in the diagrams of energy bands

 Importance Determines the most energy level that is occupied.
 It influences conductivity, carrier concentration Electronic behavior, conductivity, and concentration

-Material Classification There is no direct classification of materials based on Fermi energy Determines if the substance is an insulator or semiconductor or conductor
+Material Classification There is no direct classification of materials basing on Fermi energy Determines if the substance is an insulator or semiconductor or conductor

 Examples and Applications